ladystarbreeze/Ciel/README.md

 # How to run games with Ciel

-To run games with Ceil, pass a ROM path as a command-line argument.
+To run games with Ciel, pass a ROM path as a command-line argument.

 ## Controls:
 * X key => A